guess-who-haiku/guess-who-haiku/README.md

 Guess Who Haiku is here to help!

-Craft outstanding haikus with the help of famous figures in history, celebrities, and the witsters of today's popular culture, and challenge your friends to GUESS WHO is the voice behind your newfound literary genius.
+Craft outstanding haikus with the help of famous figures in history, celebrities, and the witsters of today's popular culture, and challenge your friends to be the first to GUESS WHO the voice is behind your newfound literary genius.

 This app consists of: